Credit Union of Texas mortgage review

 Credit Union of Texas reviews and complaints

-As of March 2021, the CUTX has a 2.5 out 5 rating on Yelp and a 1 out of 5 rating on the Better Business Bureau (BBB) website from nine customers, with 24 complaints registered in the past three years.
+As of August 2021, the CUTX has a 2.5 out 5 rating on Yelp and a 1 out of 5 rating on the Better Business Bureau (BBB) website from ten customers, with 28 complaints registered in the past three years.
 The Credit Union of Texas is not accredited with the BBB and has an A+ business rating.

 Positive customer reviews mention good in-person experiences at local branches.
 Customer complaints involving home loans mention poor service and mistakes, long wait times on the phone and problems getting issues resolved after moving away from a branch location.